evocellnet/bc_deep_learning_in_biology/README.md

-# 551-0500-00 P Application of Deep Learning Models in Biology
+# Application of Deep Learning Models in Biology